jbcodeforce/flink-studies/docs/coding/flink-sql.md

 ???- Info "Updates"
     Created 10/24
+    Revised 11/03/24

-This chapter is a group of how to for Flink SQL implementation.
+This chapter offers a compilation of best practices for implementing Flink SQL, applicable to both local open-source setups and environments utilizing Confluent Platform for Flink or Confluent Cloud for Flink.

 ## Getting Started with a SQL client

-Use one of the following solutions:
+Use one of the following approaches:

-* Use sql client in container (docker or kubernetes) to run against local Flink cluster.
-(See [deployment/custom-flink-image](https://github.com/jbcodeforce/flink-studies/tree/master/deployment/custom-flink-image) folder to build a custom image and the dockerfile with the sql-client service).
+* Use SQL client in container (docker or kubernetes) to run against local Flink cluster.
+(See [deployment/custom-flink-image](https://github.com/jbcodeforce/flink-studies/tree/master/deployment/custom-flink-image) folder to build a custom image using the dockerfile with the sql-client service).
+* Use Confluent Cloud Flink console to write long running statements.
 * Use confluent cli connected to a compute pool on **Confluent Cloud**, using an environment and compute-pool already created.
 (To create a new environment using Terraform use [this note](terraform.md))

 ???- info "SQL client with confluent cli"